 Depreciation methods, estimated useful lives and residual value

-Depreciation is calculated using the straight-line basis over the useful lives of assets, which is as stated in Schedule II of the Act or based on technical estimates (refer #) made by the Company.
-The details of life for each catergory of asset are as under.
+Depreciation is calculated using the straight-line basis over the useful lives of assets, based on technical estimates made by the management's expert and useful lives specified under Schedule II to the Companies Act, 2013.
+The details of useful life for each catergory of asset are as under:

-(ii) Plant and machinery other than customer installations- 15 years
+(ii) Plant and machinery other than customer installations- 3 to 15 years

 (vii) Office equipment - 5 years